Ley789/SimpleRayTracer/Thesis/thesis.md

 ### Box

+**do not make new paragraphs for each formula, just like I did it here**

 The box aligned with the axes and all four sides of length 1 is defined by the set
 $$
   P_x(0) \cup P_x(1) \cup P_y(0) \cup P_y(1) \cup P_z(0) \cup P_z(1),
 $$
 where
 $$
   P_x(v) := \{(x,y,v) | 0 \le x,y \le 1, x,y \in \mathbb{R}\}
 $$